Endobronchial Valve (EBV) Therapy

 Steps to follow if you believe you may be eligible for this treatment:

 1. Speak with your healthcare provider.
-Depending on if you see a primary care provider or pulmonologist to treat your COPD, there may be limited knowledge about this treatment option.
+Depending on if you see a primary care provider or pulmonologist to treat your COPD or emphysema, there may be limited knowledge about this treatment option.
 Getting a referral to a provider who is experienced with EBV can help get your questions answered.

 2. Get a referral.
-Only specially trained healthcare providers provide this treatment and you’ll need to work with your healthcare provider to get a referral.
-If you aren’t sure how to proceed, you can call our Lung HelpLine at (800-LUNG-USA) and our team can help you get started.
+Only specially trained healthcare providers offer this treatment and you’ll need to work with your healthcare provider to get a referral.
+If you aren’t sure how to proceed, you can call our Lung HelpLine at (800-LUNG-USA) and we can help you get started.

 3. Get tested.
 Your healthcare provider determines if you are a good candidate for this therapy based off the results of a pulmonary function test, CT scan, ABG blood test and six-minute walk test.
 Other tests may be required, depending on the results of initial tests.